yasoli06/jr-software-engineer-test/README.md

     - If the process of updating stock fails, should not cause an error in order processing.

 - **Retrieve Orders**:
   - The application has an endpoint to extract a list of existing orders.
-So that we can run "curl localhost:8080/orders/" and get a list of them
+So that we can run `curl localhost:8080/orders/` and get a list of them

 ### Required:

 - Resolution needs to be fully in English
 - You need to use Java 17
-- You are provided with a scaffold, fork or create a public repository with your solution.
-Once the code is complete, reply to your hiring person of contact.
+- This repo contains the existing bookstore code; fork or create a public repository with your solution.
 - We expect you to implement tests for the requested functionalities.
 You decide the scope.
+- **Once the code is complete, reply to your hiring person of contact.**

 ### How to run